rtdevx/rtdevx.github.io/content/posts/training/Terraform/Terraform on AWS with SRE & IaC DevOps/02-terraform-basics/index.md

 	- `terraform apply -replace=<resource>` - allows you to <font color=#EB4925>tag the specific resource for replacement without impacting the rest of the managed infrastructure</font>.
 This ensures that only the virtual machine is recreated, potentially resolving any issues with the local script execution.
 - `terraform destroy`
 	- will destroy the terraform-managed infrastructure
+	- `terraform destroy -target <virtual machine>` and destroy only the target resource.
 ### Other useful commands

 - `terraform fmt` - HashiCorp recommends using consistent formatting in all config files by using the `terraform fmt` command.
 Optional command, <font color=#C7EB25>helps with formatting</font>